zeromq/ingescape/bindings/javascript-node/README.md

 # Ingescape NodeJS

-Ingescape NodeJS comes with the Ingescape C library embedded (statically linked) and uses n-api to bind to it.
+Ingescape NodeJS embeds the Ingescape C library (statically linked) and uses n-api to wrap to it.
-`prebuildify` and `node-gyp-build` are used to respectively prebuild ingescape.node binary for windows, macos and linux, and to deliver the right package for your OS.
+`prebuildify` and `node-gyp-build` are used to prebuild the ingescape.node binary for windows, macos and linux, and to deliver the right package for all the supported operating systems.

 ## Prerequisites